ExplorerTech Industries, River City

 Her plan: charge the door, open it, and if the world kept shaking – crawl to safety.
 She doubted the hallway would be in better shape than the room, but the fear of being buried alive was pulled to the forefront of her mind.
 She propped her hand on the edge of the desk and propelled herself forward.
 Her hand reached for the door handle, but hesitated when a high-pitched whistling noise became more prominent than all the other harsh sounds.

 What is that?
-She blinked, the last conscious movement she’d ever remember of that moment.
+She blinked.
+That’s the last conscious movement that she’ll ever remember of the moment.

 Intense pressure enveloped her.
 Everything went black.
 Her mind was saturated in an unexpected upsurge of pain.
 A missile landed, and right before everything went up in flames—she vanished.